-- the number of units in the project(s) broken down by unit type and size. - the proposed market rent for each unit for the budget year. - the estimated number of vacant market units and vacancy loss for the budget year. - the estimated number of market and RGI units for the budget year. - the year-to-date total of units and rent charged to RGI households in the current year. - the estimated non-rental & other revenue for the budget year. - the estimated cost of group maintenance and administration (GAM) for the budget year. - the estimated cost of utilities (fuel, electricity and water) for the budget year. - the estimated cost of insurance for the budget year. - the estimated cost of bad debt for the budget year. - the capital reserve fund mandatory allocation for the budget year. - the estimated cost of municipal property tax for the budget year. - the total mortgage interest & amortization expense for the year shelter portion only.
+- Number of units in the project(s) broken down by unit type and size. - Proposed market rent for each unit for the budget year. - Estimated number of vacant market units and vacancy loss for the budget year. - Estimated number of market and RGI units for the budget year. - Year-to-date total of units and rent charged to RGI households in the current year. - Estimated non-rental & other revenue for the budget year. - Estimated costs details of maintenance and administration (GAM) for the budget year. - Estimated cost of utilities (fuel, electricity and water) for the budget year. - Estimated cost of insurance for the budget year. - Estimated cost of bad debt for the budget year. - Capital reserve fund mandatory allocation for the budget year. - Estimated cost of municipal property tax for the budget year. - Total mortgage interest & amortization expense for the year shelter portion only.

-• the total amount of capital reserves investments, estimated investment income and estimated cost of any projected capital reserve expenditures.
+• Total amount of capital reserves investments, estimated investment income and estimated cost of any projected capital reserve expenditures.